uidaholib/main-web-redesign_draft/content/find/equipment-loans.md

 layout: page
 ---

 The library offers various equipment for students, faculty, and staff to use in or outside of the library building.
-To check out any piece of equipment, please bring your Vandal card to the Circulation Desk on the library’s first floor and sign the U of I Library Loanable Equipment Lending User Agreement form.
+To check out any piece of equipment, please bring your Vandal card to the Circulation Desk on the library’s first floor.
 Equipment is subject to [late fines and replacement fees]({{ '/services/borrow/#fines' | relative_url }}).
 You may also want to explore equipment available at [The Studio A/V Lab space]({{ '/studio/' | relative_url }})!

+Some items may be reserved in advance, please visit the [Bookable Tech Equipment Collection](https://alliance-uidaho.primo.exlibrisgroup.com/discovery/collectionDiscovery?vid=01ALLIANCE_UID:UID&collectionId=81345592150001851&lang=en) for listings.

 {% assign items = site.data.find_equipment-libcal %}
 {% assign categories = items | map: 'category' | uniq | sort %}